MattX23/SiteChecker/README.md

 - Sister-site links (e.g. Tropical Warehouse links appearing in Caribbean Warehouse's nav) are fully checked for content, not just liveness.
 - `/brands/`, `/collections/`, `/blog/` and other non-holiday links are checked for liveness only — no content checks are run on them.
 - Region pages (`/holidays/{country}/{region}`) are exempt from the hero image check — they don't have one by design.
+- The hero tagline check does not require a price — "Explore holidays to Malta" is valid.
+It only flags taglines that end on a dangling preposition (e.g. "Explore holidays to Malta from"), are bare boilerplate with no destination, or contain a duplicate `££` symbol indicating a template rendering error.
+- Large page flags are computed after all pages are checked (the average can only be known at the end) and are patched into already-rendered cards via a follow-up SSE event.